Not ready for admission?

 • Family mobilisation sessions – fortnightly advice sessions for family members

-• Family Intervention Workshops – one-day workshops on how to have the conversation about addiction treatment with someone in active addiction and support and advice for the family
+• Family Workshops – one-day workshops on recovery, family dynamics, and support and advice for the family in the period during and after treatment.

 We feel that when change happens in one part of the family system it can often promote change in another – one example may be by attending a Family Intervention Workshop; it may be the case that during this workshop family members learn how to avoid enabling a person in addiction.
 This significant change often pre-empts a person to seek treatment themselves.